 Successful incumbents will have:

-1. Requires a bachelor’s degree in engineering preferably mechanical engineering with a minimum of 3 years of experience preferred.
+- Requires a bachelor’s degree in engineering preferably mechanical engineering with a minimum of 3 years of industrial maintenance experience is preferred.

 2. Experience in a plant environment is preferred.